The Ultimate Packing List for Surviving Burning Man

 - Eye mask: The sun rises early at the Playa.
 Having an eye mask can help you sleep a little later and take a daytime snooze if you need it (you will).
 I use the Alaska Bear eye mask, which is the best one I’ve found.

 Eating and Drinking Essentials

 - Sanitation: Small packets of hand sanitizer are useful to have in the small bag you carry.
 Also make sure you have some wipes to help keep your bowls and utensils clean.

 - Boots: You absolutely need boots on the Playa.
 I loved having these Japanese Tabi Boots.
-Not only are they comfortable and sturdy, but they are incredibly light-weight so you can still be nimble as you dance around the desert.
+Not only are they comfortable and sturdy, but they are incredibly lightweight so you can still be nimble as you dance around the desert.

 - Pants: You need pants for when it gets cold at night.
 I enjoyed having a lightweight pair of hiking pants and putting these sports tights under them to keep warm at night.
 I also have these tights, which are more stylish and very comfortable.

 - Bathing wipes: You will get incredibly dusty at the Burn, and you might not have a shower.
 Having a large supply of these no-rinse bathing wipes is a must.
 I recommend using them directly before going to bed and when you wake up.

 - Nasal cleaner.
 Your nose gets dry and filled with dust, which can be very uncomfortable.
 One helpful thing is to have some sort of Nasal cleaner or Saline spray.
 Use it daily.